Portrait of a Princess (Pisanello)

 Portrait of Princess is a tempera painting on panel attributed to the Italian Late-Gothic master Pisanello.
 It was probably executed between 1435 and 1445 and is also known as Portrait of a Princess of the House of Este.
 It is firmly attributed to Pisanello on stylistic grounds and because he stayed in Ferrara in the period, where he also finished a portrait and a celebrative medal of Marquis Leonello d'Este.

 The princess is shown in profile against a background of numerous butterflies and columbine flowers.
-The butterfly (it seems a Vanessa atalanta) near the princess' brow is a symbol of the soul.
+The butterfly (Vanessa atalanta) near the princess' brow is a symbol of the soul.

 The painting is currently housed and exhibited in the Musée du Louvre in Paris, France.